🎯 How to Approach Trade Shows When Selling Into Retail: A Short Guide for Amazon & DTC Brands

 Trade shows remain a cornerstone of the CPG retail ecosystem because they combine several high-value activities into one event:

-Sales Opportunities: Many shows allow you to write orders on the spot, which means you can actually run a profit while growing your brand reach.
+• Sales Opportunities: Many shows allow you to write orders on the spot, which means you can actually run a profit while growing your brand reach.
+These are the easiest to budget and calculate ROI for.
+Demand generation and smooth operations are the keys to success.

-Marketing Exposure: Shows offer face-to-face interaction with key buyers and accounts that might otherwise take months of outreach to reach.
+• Marketing Exposure: Shows offer face-to-face interaction with key buyers and accounts that might otherwise take months of outreach to reach.
+Brand building is a long process that requires visibility and consistent effort.
+Trade shows are where you build your brand in the retail buyer space.

-Partnership Development: Beyond buyers, you’ll meet potential partners, service providers, and even future acquirers.
+• Partnership Development: Beyond buyers, you’ll meet potential partners, service providers, and even future acquirers.
+Other brand owners tend to be helpful with recommending brokers or just offering good advice.
+Befriend your show neighbors!

 But you can’t just pay your fee and show up; you need a clear plan before you go.